Occitano-Romance languages

+The classification of Occitano-Romance languages within the wider Romance language family has been a subject of a long-standing debate due to its transitional nature in the Western Romance dialect continuum.

+The Gardiol language has been classified by Glottolog as a independent language in the Occitanic language family, but has also been classified as a dialect of Occitan.

 Extent

 The group covers the languages of the southern part of France (Occitania including Northern Catalonia), eastern Spain (Catalonia, Valencian Community, Balearic Islands, La Franja, Carche, Northern Aragon), together with Andorra, Monaco, parts of Italy (Occitan Valleys, Alghero, Guardia Piemontese), and historically in the County of Tripoli and the possessions of the Crown of Aragon.
 The existence of this group of languages is discussed on both linguistic and political bases.

 Classification of Catalan

-According to some linguists both Occitan and Catalan/Valencian should be considered Gallo-Romance languages.
-Other linguists concur as regarding Occitan but consider Catalan and Aragonese to be part of the Ibero-Romance languages.
+The classification of Occitano-Romance languages has been debated since the middle of the 19th century.
+According to some linguists, both Occitan and Catalan/Valencian should be considered genealogically Gallo-Romance languages.
+Other linguists concur in regards to Occitan but consider Catalan and Aragonese to be part of the Ibero-Romance languages.
+The matter is complicated by the group's transitional nature and qualities within the Western Romance dialect continuum; Occitano-Romance languages maintain a level of mutual intelligibility as well as shared characteristics with both neighboring Gallo-Romance and Ibero-Romance.
+They have also historically been heavily influenced by and borrowed from both of those language groups which further obscures clear classification.

-The issue at debate is as political as it is linguistic because the division into Gallo-Romance and Ibero-Romance languages stems from the current nation states of France and Spain and so is based more on territorial criteria than historic and linguistic criteria.
+The issue is as political as it is linguistic as the division into Gallo-Romance languages and Ibero-Romance languages was contemporaneous with nation-building of the current nation states of France and Spain and so is based more on territorial criteria than historic and linguistic criteria.
+In the early 21st century, Occitan and Catalan, the group's two major representatives, are generally spoken regionally alongside the dominant state languages, namely French and Spanish.
 One of the main proponents of the unity of the languages of the Iberian Peninsula was Spanish philologist Ramón Menéndez Pidal, and for a long time, others such as Swiss linguist Wilhelm Meyer-Lübke (Das Katalanische, Heidelberg, 1925) have supported the kinship of Occitan and Catalan.
 Also, due to Aragonese not having been studied as much as both Catalan and Occitan, many people still label it as a Spanish dialect.